|

 disorders among certain susceptible vaccine recipients in a defined

-patient, with the help of their physician, should make an informed
+the patient, with the help of their physician, should make an

-consent decision as to whether to be immunized or not, weighing the
+informed consent decision as to whether to be immunized or not,

-small risks of the adverse effects of HBV with the risk of exposure
+weighing the small risks of the adverse effects of HBV with the

 -